CenturyLinkCloud/PublicKB/Cloud Application Manager/Core Concepts/workspaces-and-collaboration.md

 1. **Visitor:**  A visitor member can see instances, boxes and providers, but he cannot edit them.
 Use this role to monitor share what is happening on a workspace without worrying about the user potentially breaking something.

 2. **User:** A user member can see and edit instances, see boxes, but he cannot see providers.
 He is allowed to deploy instances.
 Use this role for people who will apply fixes and who need to deploy instances but shouldn’t edit boxes without supervision.
-For example, developers can user the User rights to deploy testing environments.
+For example, developers can use the User rights to deploy testing environments.

 3. **Author:** An author member can see and edit instances and boxes, and see providers.
 He cannot edit a provider but he can author new policy boxes.
 This is a common role for people who are creating boxes and managing the environment, but shouldn’t be changing the credentials or adding new members.

 4. **Administrator:** An administrator member can see and edit instances, boxes and providers.
 In addition, he can change permission of other members and other settings.
 He has the highest permissions of all members.
 Use this for team leaders of the workspace.

+#### Workspace permissions in Federated Organizations

 If your organization is federated to other organizations, you can share the workspace with other organizations.
 When you federate a workspace, administrators of the other organization can access the workspace and you can add members of the other organization to the workspace.
 This is useful to get support from the Cloud Application Manager team support, you can federate a workspace with us to give us access to the assets to diagnose a support ticket.